Meet the nine volunteers who make up the Steering Committee of the Lutheran Alliance for Faith, Science and Technology.

 Dr. John R. Albright is Visiting Professor of Religion and Science at the Lutheran School of Theology at Chicago.
 John retired in 2004 from Purdue University Calumet, where he was Chair of the Department of Chemistry and Physics since 1995.
 Prior to his position at Purdue, he spent 32 years at Florida State University, where he was Professor of Physics and Associate Chair of the Physics Department, with a special joint appointment in the Humanities Program.
 In that connection, he taught religion and science courses at the graduate and undergraduate levels, both of which were recognized in international competitions by the John Templeton Foundation.
 Also at Florida State, John was nominated by his students and was given a major teaching award at commencement.
 He has published more than ten articles and book chapters in religion and science and more than fifty articles in physics, and also co-authored a textbook, Introduction to Atomic and Nuclear Physics.
 John and his wife, Carol Rausch Albright, served as regional co-directors for the Science and Religion Course Program funded by the Templeton Foundation, first in the Southeastern United States, and then in the Midwest.
 He served on several governance committees for the Lutheran Church in America, has been a featured speaker at regional church gatherings, and helped design the Lutheran Book of Worship.

-Bruce Booher is the retired Pastor of First Lutheran Church of Plano, IL.
+Bruce Booher is a retired pastor whose last call was to First Lutheran Church of Plano, Illinois.
 His particular interest is the role of mystery, awe and wonder in both faith and science and he has a website dedicated to exploring this role – www.mysteryandawe.com.
 He has been an avid amateur astronomer for 50 years and leads retreats, workshops and presentations.
-Bruce studied physics and astronomy at MIT as an undergraduate, and worked as a computer programmer before becoming a pastor.
+Bruce studied physics and astronomy at MIT as an undergraduate and worked as a computer programmer before becoming a pastor.